kuetena1/Child-Care-Inspection/README.md

-### What are the top 10 inspection summary results.
+### What are the top 10 inspection summary results?

 ![](https://github.com/kuetena1/Child-Care-Inspection/blob/main/images/top%2010%20inspection%20results.png)

-###  What are the citywide average violation for each violation category
+###  What are the citywide average violations for each violation category

 ![](https://github.com/kuetena1/Child-Care-Inspection/blob/main/images/average%20for%20the%203%20categories%20of%20violations.png)

-### This query will provide a comparison of the actual violation rate to the citywide average violation rate for the general violation category, broken down by child care type
+### This query will provide a comparison of the actual violation rate to the citywide average violation rate for the general violation category, broken down by childcare type

 ![](https://github.com/kuetena1/Child-Care-Inspection/blob/main/images/General%20violation%201.png)
 ![](https://github.com/kuetena1/Child-Care-Inspection/blob/main/images/general%20violatio%202.png)